CharviBasappa/Portfolio/README.md

 This is a React.js-based portfolio website designed to showcase projects, skills, and experiences with a modern, responsive user interface.

 ## **Prerequisites**
-Make sure you have the following installed on your system:
+Make sure you have the following installed on your system: <br>

-# Node.js (Download from [Node.js Official Website](https://nodejs.org/en)) - Includes npm, which is required to manage dependencies.
+Node.js (Download from [Node.js Official Website](https://nodejs.org/en)) - Includes npm, which is required to manage dependencies.

 ---